georgia-martinez/ecse373_f23_gcm49_ariac_entry/README.md

 ## Launching

+First, the ARIAC simulation must be launched:

-`roslaunch ariac_entry entry.launch`
+`roslaunch ariac_entry competition.launch`

+Then, the ariac_entry node:

+`rosrun ariac_entry ariac_entry`

-When the gazebo window opens, hit the play button at the bottom of the screen to start the simulation.
+Finally, navigate back to the gazebo simulation window and hit the play button at the bottom of the screen to start the simulation.

 ## About the package

-The purpose of this package is to process orders in the ARIAC simulation by:
+The purpose of this package is to process orders in the ARIAC simulation.
+The node is notified when an order comes in and is given the location of a part in a bin.
+Then, the arm moves to a position right above the part, lowers itself, touches the part, and raises itself.
+This is done in a loop for every part in the order.

-- Subscribing to the `/ariac/orders` topic to receive new orders which are pushed to a queue
-- Using the `material_location` service to find the bin(s) that has a part of the type required by the first product in the first shipment of the first order.
-- Subscribing to all logical_cameras and storing the information
-- Logging a message with the bin number and (x, y, Z) position of the part